Short stature: Cost

-Cultural issues
+Cultural, social and economic issues

-From a social perspective shortness can be a problem independently of the cause.
+From a social perspective, shortness can be a problem independent of the cause.
 In many societies there are advantages associated with taller stature and disadvantages associated with shorter stature, and vice versa.

+In popular culture

+In popular culture, the Napoleon complex, also known as "Napoleon syndrome" and "short man syndrome", is a purported condition normally attributed to people of short stature, with overly aggressive or domineering social behavior, and is named after Napoleon Bonaparte, the first Emperor of the French, who was estimated to have been 5 feet 2 inches tall (in pre–metric system French measures), which equals around 1.67 metres, or just under 5 feet 6 inches in imperial measure.

+Short stature as a disease

 Pharmaceutical companies Genentech and Eli Lilly, makers of human growth hormone, have worked to medicalize short stature by convincing the public that short stature is a disease rather than a natural variation in human height.
 Limiting sales of the hormone to children diagnosed with growth hormone deficiency, rather than being short for any reason, limited their sales market.
 Expanding it to all children whose height was below the third percentile would create 90,000 new customers and US$10 billion in revenue.
 In the early 1990s, they paid two US charities, the Human Growth Foundation and the MAGIC Foundation, to measure the height of thousands of American children in schools and public places, and to send letters urging medical consultations for children whose height was deemed low.
 Parents and schools were not told that the charities were being paid by the drug companies to do this.

 Paired with a campaign to advertise the hormone to physicians, the campaign was successful, and tens of thousands of children began receiving HGH.
 About half of them do not have growth hormone deficiency, and consequently benefited very little, if at all, from the hormone injections.
 Criticism of the universal screening program eventually resulted in its end.

-Advantage

-Short stature decreases the risk of venous insufficiency.